 Ecologist Gowri Shankar is cofounder of the Kalinga Foundation Trust and the Kalinga Centre for Rainforest Ecology, two environmental education and research organizations in Karnataka, India.
 His work focuses on the conservation of the Western Ghats with a specific focus on reptiles, particularly king cobras.

-Filmmaker and journalist Almudena Toral tracks the difficulties and exploitation faced by immigrants and asylum seekers in the US and Latin America.
-She heads the enterprise video team at Univision News Digital, which covers the US and Latin America through documentaries, photo essays, visuals for interactives and special projects, illustration and animation.
-Prior to joining Univision, she taught video storytelling, pursued her own projects worldwide and worked at the New York Times and TIME.
+For years, filmmaker and journalist Almudena Toral has tracked the difficulties and exploitation faced by immigrants and asylum seekers in the US and Latin America.
+Currently, she is the executive producer at ProPublica, heading documentary films at the nonprofit investigative news organization.
+Prior to her current role, she headed the enterprise video team at Univision News Digital, which covered the US and Latin America through documentaries, photo essays, visuals for interactives, special projects, illustration and animation.
+Previously, she taught video storytelling, pursued her own projects worldwide and worked at the New York Times and TIME.
 Her work has been published by The Guardian, AlJazeera, VICE, The Intercept, Canal+, NPR, PBS and other outlets.

-Toral produced a short documentary on children with PTSD stremming from the zero tolerance policy and was awarded the 2019 World Press Photo Online Video of the Year.
-Her work has also been recognized with three News & Documentary Emmy Awards, two Edward R. Murrow awards, Pictures of the Year International, the Hillman Prize, RFK Human Rights Journalism Award, PDN Photo Annual, NPPA Best of Photojournalism, the Webbys, the Gabo award, the Ortega & Gasset and others.
+Toral produced a short documentary on children with PTSD stemming from the zero tolerance policy and was awarded the 2019 World Press Photo Online Video of the Year.
+Her work has also been recognized with four News and Documentary Emmy Awards, three Edward R. Murrow awards, Pictures of the Year International, the Hillman Prize, RFK Human Rights Journalism Award, PDN Photo Annual, NPPA Best of Photojournalism, the Webbys, the Gabo award, the Ortega and Gasset and others.

-Engineer-turned-teacher Brittany Young helps people make the next big jump in their lives by connecting culture, talent and genius to opportunity -- helping to help end the cycle of poverty, disrupting the prison pipeline and building bridges in communities.
+Engineer-turned-teacher and TED Fellow Brittany Young helps people make the next big jump in their lives by connecting culture, talent and genius to opportunity -- helping to help end the cycle of poverty, disrupting the prison pipeline and building bridges in communities.